Dino Time: Cast

 Additional voices by Melanie Abramoff, Jessica DiCicco, Benjamin Diskin, Dawnn Lewis, Megan Lovegren, Mary Elizabeth McGlynn, Jamie Simone, Roger Craig Smith, and Kari Wahlgren.

 Release

 The film was released in 2012 in South Korea.
 The film was slated to have a limited theatrical release beginning on December 7, 2012, in the United States, but was pulled at the last minute.
 A trailer was released on October 30, 2012, paired with screenings of Hotel Transylvania.
-It finally saw an American release on June 2, 2015, under the title Back to the Jurassic only 10 days before the hugely successful Jurassic World film.
+The film was released in the United States on June 2, 2015, under the title Back to the Jurassic.
 It was later released on DVD under the same title.